Payouts

 Side Bets

-To amuse themselves and even the score, our sponsors are throwing down and surrounding the big payday with a bunch of little ones: We’re calling them side bets.
+To amuse themselves and even the score, sponsors and others are throwing down and surrounding the big payday with some little ones: We’re calling them side bets.

-These aren’t really bets, they aren’t class awards- some of them aren’t even good ideas- but if you can accomplish whatever our sponsors offered up you can get some pretty good stuff.
+These aren’t really bets, they aren’t class awards – some of them aren’t even good ideas – but if you can accomplish whatever is offered up you can get some pretty good stuff.

-• And the team with the least money into this race will take the Dirtbag Award.
-There is no money attached—you don’t need it anyway—but the prestige is tremendous.
-Ask Tim, winner of the 2015 and 2016 Dirtbag, who pulled his boat from the blackberry bushes.
+- And the team with the least money into this race will take the Dirtbag Award.
+There is no money attached – you don’t need it anyway – but the prestige is tremendous.
+Ask Liam, winner of the 2024 Dirtbag, who sold his engine to race and only ate food given to him.

 Do it for glory.
 Do it to escape creditors.
 Do it because you feel compelled to punish yourself.
 We don’t care.
 We’ll love you anyway.